PANNIER: Russia’s two centuries of Central Asia dominance are over

 Security is probably the biggest and most difficult vacuum for the Central Asia states to fill.

 Much of the weaponry used by the armed forces of Central Asia is Russian – or even Soviet-made.
-There will be some questions about how effective these weapons would be in battle, since the same weapons have proven no match against Ukrainian forces armed with modern Western weapons.
+There will be some questions about how effective these weapons would be in battle, since the same weapons have proved no match for Ukrainian forces armed with modern Western weapons.

 The Central Asian states have diversified their weapons purchases in the last decade.
 Turkmenistan, for example, now buys more weapons from Turkey than from any other country.
 China is increasingly an arms supplier for Central Asia also.

-Among heads of state present at a Commonwealth of Independent States (CIS) summit in December 2021 were Kazakh President Kassym-Jomart Tokayev, standing left of Vladimir Putin, and, moving along right from Putin, Kyrgyz President Sadyr Japarov, Tajik President Emomali Rahmon, then president of Turkmenistan Gurbanguly Berdimuhamedov and Uzbek President Shavkat Mirziyoyev (Credit: kremlin.ru, cc-by-sa 3.0).
+Among heads of state present at a Commonwealth of Independent States (CIS) summit in December 2021 were Kazakh President Kassym-Jomart Tokayev, standing left of Russia's President Vladimir Putin, and moving right, Kyrgyz President Sadyr Japarov, Tajik President Emomali Rahmon, then president of Turkmenistan Gurbanguly Berdimuhamedov and Uzbek President Shavkat Mirziyoyev (Credit: kremlin.ru, cc-by-sa 3.0).

 Kazakhstan, Kyrgyzstan and Tajikistan are members of the Russian-led Collective Security Treaty Organisation (CSTO).
 The CSTO has never sent troops to a combat zone, though the organisation did send a small force, some 2,500 to 3,000 troops, to guard vital facilities in Kazakhstan in January when violent unrest broke out across the country.

 But the CSTO did not send troops to Armenia when Azerbaijan launched attacks in September.
 And the CSTO did not take any action when member states Kyrgyzstan and Tajikistan fought a brief war from September 14-17.
-Kyrgyz officials have complained unsuccessfully to the CSTO that their territory was invaded, and that the organization should take action to prevent further hostilities from the Tajik side.
+Kyrgyz officials complained unsuccessfully to the CSTO that their territory was invaded, and that the organisation should take action to prevent further hostilities from the Tajik side.
 The bad feeling looks to have been one reason why Kyrgyz President Sadyr Japarov last week failed to attend a 70th birthday occasion held for Russian President Vladimir Putin.

 Russian losses in Ukraine have led its military to transfer some of the forces it has in Syria to Ukraine.
 Russia has military bases in Kyrgyzstan and Tajikistan, but it has removed some of the troops and equipment from those two countries and transferred them to Ukraine.